jhegg/wow-tome-of-illusions-check/README.md

 ## Who helped create this addon?

-* Brudarek on Curse.com graciously provided the data for the lootable weapon illusions.
+* Brudarek on Curse.com graciously provided the data for many of the lootable weapon illusions.
 Thank you, Brudarek!
+* Salty on Curse.com graciously provided the data for additional lootable weapon illusions.
+Thank you, Salty!

 ## Where can I download official releases of this addon?